plausible/docs/docs/stats-api-v2.md

 If set, `meta.imports_included` field will be set as a boolean.

-If the applied combination of filters and dimensions is not supported for imported stats, the results are still returned based only on native stats and.
-In this case, `meta.imports_skip_reason` and `meta.imports_warning` response fields will contain more information on why including imported data failed.
+If the applied combination of filters and dimensions is not supported for imported stats, the results are still returned based only on native stats.
+Additionally, `meta.imports_skip_reason` and `meta.imports_warning` response fields will contain more information on why including imported data failed.
 [See example](#example-imports-warning)

 #### include.time_labels {#include.time_labels}